 The emphasis in SMT is dedicated to exploring theory, practice, and contemporary issues pertaining to SMT education in diverse settings and contexts.
-A vibrant community of scholars and graduate students thrive on collegiality, intellectual debate, critical analyses, and inquiry.
-Drawing on research and practice, students will explore and critique innovative SMT education while supporting research, curriculum development, and teaching.
-With strong connections to the SMT Centre and the collaborative specialization in Engineering Education, students will engage with topics such as science, technology engineering, and mathematics (STEM); mathematics pedagogy; equity; inclusion; diversity; activism; and social and environmental justice.
+They are a vibrant community of scholars and graduate students who thrive on collegiality, intellectual debate, critical analyses, and inquiry.

+Drawing on research and practice, students will explore and critique SMT education while supporting research, curriculum development, teaching, and innovation.
+With strong connections to the SMT Centre, and the collaborative specialization in Engineering Education, students will engage deeply with topics such as science, technology engineering, and mathematics (STEM) education; SMT education in formal and informal settings; equity; inclusion; diversity; activism; and social and environmental justice.